Discover more from Healthy Rich

 I was actively building a business and brand as a freelance personal finance writer, prioritizing a variety of bylines and relationships, doing client work full time, supporting myself and my partner as the sole earner and hanging out in my apartment with nothing else to do because of the pandemic.

-I’ve since shifted my rates up quite a bit.
-As new clients come in, I quote higher rates.
-I turn down most low-rate offers, and I’ve been parting ways with lower paying clients.
-Because now I’m building a new brand, my partner works full time and I want more free time to spend with friends and family (anywhere outside of this stinky apartment!).
+I eventually shifted my rates up quite a bit.
+As new clients came in, I quoted higher rates.
+I started turning down most low-rate offers and parting ways with lower paying clients.
+Because I’d started building Healthy Rich, my partner was working full time and I wanted more free time to spend with friends and family.

-(And this 👉 I wrote an article for The Write Life about how I’ve used my obsession with organization to increase my freelance pay over the past two years.)
+(And this 👉 I delivered a workshop for Moxie detailing how I used my obsession with organization to increase my freelance pay by finding better clients.
+Get access here.)

-Also, by the way, throughout 2020, when I was charging those rates I was so ashamed of, I outearned my 2019 day-job income by $2,000.
+Also, by the way, throughout the year I was charging those rates I was so ashamed of, I outearned my day-job income from the previous year by $2,000.
 I was doing fine.

 What’s with the shame, then?